movermeyer/ImportFromTodoist/docs/next_steps.md

 ### Parallelism

 Even with more time, I might not implement parallel processing without consideration.
 Parallelism is notoriously for adding complexing and maintenance overhead to code-bases.
 The fact that some processing steps of `import_from_todoist` require serial processing (ex. issue comments need to be added to issues in the same order) would mean that any potential performance gains from parallelism would be bounded by [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
-Without restruacturing the entire codebase (to use a pattern or framework specifically meant for this use case), and without a real-world use demand for it, I suspect the overhead would be too much.
+Without restructuring the entire codebase (to use a pattern or framework specifically meant for this use case), and without a real-world use demand for it, I suspect the overhead would be too much.

 # Fundamental re-architecting